liampgrichardson/Cryptocurrency_Trading_Bot/readme.md

 The high volatility of the pair is shown by the standard deviation of the price of Bitcoin against USD, and by the values of the price's 5-min percentage changes.
-The 1st and 99th percentiles of 5 min percentage changes are around minus and plus 1 percent, meaning that over the 6-month timeframe, around 1 in 100 5-min periods saw a 1 percent increase or decrease in price.
+The 1st and 99th percentiles of 5 min percentage changes are around minus and plus 1 percent, meaning that over the 6-month timeframe, around 1 in 100 5-min periods saw a 1 percent or greater increase or decrease in price.

 <br/>